-Classic Cobb Salad is colorful, healthy and fun to eat, even for kids!
+Classic Cobb Salad with Chicken is colorful, healthy and fun to eat, even for kids!
 Everything can be prepared ahead of time for an easy weeknight dinner.

 Winter always has me craving fresh crunchy veggies, so I’m always looking for ways to make a satisfying, not-boring meal out of a salad.
 Cobb salad is one of my absolute favorite ways to do that.
 It’s packed with all the stuff you love – eggs, cheese, bacon, creamy avocado – and full of protein, vitamins, and healthy fats.